jeniffersanches/data-analytics-portfolio/README.md

 - 🔭 I’m currently working on **projects focused on data analysis.**

-- 🌱 I’m currently learning/developing myself in **Python, R and SQL.**
+- 🌱 I’m currently learning/developing myself in **Python and SQL.**

 - 📫 How to reach me: **jeniffer.sanches@outlook.com**